theolivenbaum/electron-sharp/README.md

 ```
 ### Hint

-> If invoking any of those commands gives you strange errors (like .NET 5 not installed, but your project is .NET 6), it means you've typed electronize instead of electron-sharp.
+> If invoking any of those commands gives you strange errors (like .NET 5 not installed), it means you've typed electronize instead of electron-sharp.

 ### Note
-> Only the first electronize start is slow.
+> Only the first run is usually slow due to dependency downloads.
 The next will go on faster.

 ## 🔭 Develop ElectronSharp apps using a file watcher

-The file watcher is included with version 8.31.1 of ElectronSharp.
-For example, a file change can trigger compilation, test execution, or deployment.
-The ElectronSharp window will automatically refresh and new code changes will be visible more quickly.
-The following ElectronSharp CLI command is required:
+You can use a file watcher mode to monitor your project folder for changes, and automatically restart the project:

 ```
 electron-sharp start /watch
 ```

-### Note
-> Only the first electronize start is slow.
-The next will go on faster.

 ## 🐞 Debug